Should I go with BNPL or credit card?

 What is BNPL?

-The way BNPL works, a consumer pays for a purchase in, typically, four equal installments.
+Buy now, pay later – also known as BNPL – is a type of short-term financing that allows consumers to make purchases and pay for them over time.
+Typically, BNPL offers a four-installment payment plan.
 You would pay the first installment as a down payment when you make your purchase.
 The other three installments would be due thereafter, in two, four and six weeks.
+Common lenders include Klarna, Affirm, Afterpay, Zip and PayPal.

 While the financing is marketed as interest-free to consumers (BNPL lenders’ major source of income is from merchants who use this financing source to increase their sales), the lenders assess late fees when you miss a payment.
-According to the CFPB, 10.5 percent of consumers were charged at least one late fee in 2021, up from 7.8 percent in 2020.
+According to a 2022 study by CFPB, 10.5 percent of consumers were charged at least one late fee in 2021.

 BNPL apps facilitate dark patterns

-Regulation in the BNPL space is still in early stages and federal regulatory authorities such as the CFPB and the Federal Trade Commission, along with some state regulators, have only recently started taking note of this niche.
+BNPL regulation is still in early stages and federal regulatory authorities such as the CFPB and the Federal Trade Commission, along with some state regulators, have only recently started taking note of this niche.

 “We want competition to be based on product quality, customer service, and pricing, not regulatory arbitrage,” wrote CFPB director Rohit Chopra in a blog post.